- Advisors can help fill gaps in your team in specific areas like hiring, regulatory affairs, or industry knowledge and experience.

 - Draft an agreement to specify duration, duties, and responsibilities; when it comes to equity comp, don’t give away too much.

-If you choose well, advisors can fill critical gaps in your startup’s expertise and experience.
+Startup advisors can fill critical gaps in your startup's expertise and experience

 There will come a day when your startup needs an expert perspective that doesn’t exist within its core team.
 Whether it be a regulatory hurdle, technical matter, industry connection, key hire, or inside scoop, having a well-constructed advisory board will help your startup break through barriers and get to the next level.
 But like every key decision a founding team makes, be careful about potential pitfalls.
 The entrepreneurs and VCs we talked to offer tips to help you build an advisory board that truly works for you.